Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 "Squall!
 It's Sora!"

 Squall immediately slammed on the brakes.
 Combined with the snow and ice, a horrible screeching sound rent the air, and his vehicle slid feet instead of inches.
-It came to a stop so suddenly that their seatbelts yanked into place, and Squall was certain he had experienced whiplash.
+It came to a stop so suddenly that their seatbelts yanked into place, and their bodies jerked from the whiplash.

 "Where?"
 With shaking fingers, Squall pulled his keys out of the ignition.
 If he'd so much as hurt another hair on Sora's head—

 "On the curb.
 Right there."
 Cloud pointed out his window.

 Squall was out of his car without further direction and raced around it to where Cloud had indicated.
 Sure enough, Sora was resting on the curbside, his knees drawn up and his forehead buried against them.
 Had he even flinched?
 The car had come maybe inches from hitting where he sat.